Montana Elk Hunting: The Complete Guide

 Montana’s five-week general rifle season means elk behavior changes dramatically from opening weekend to the final days of November.
 Smart hunters use this to their advantage.

 Skip opening weekend.
 The first Saturday draws the heaviest pressure statewide.
-Elk that were feeding in open parks and meadows during pre-season vanish into the thickest timber they can find within 48 hours of opening morning shots.
-If you have the flexibility, start your hunt on the Tuesday or Wednesday of the first week when day-trippers have gone home.
+Elk vanish.
+Bulls and cows that were feeding in open parks during pre-season disappear into the thickest timber they can find within 48 hours of opening morning shots.
+If you have the flexibility, start your hunt Tuesday or Wednesday of the first week — the day-trippers will be gone by then.

 Hunt the second and third weeks.
 Pressure drops hard after the first week.
 Elk begin to settle into patterns again — bedding in dark timber or north-facing slopes during the day, feeding in parks and meadows at dawn and dusk.
 This is when consistent glassing and patience produce opportunities.

 Play the weather.
 Montana’s biggest tactical advantage is the five-week window.
-When a cold front drops snow above 7,000 feet, elk move.
-They shift from summer range to transitional and winter range, funneling through predictable saddles, ridgelines, and drainage bottoms.
-A fresh 6-inch snowfall during the third or fourth week can transform the hunting overnight.
-Track weather forecasts and be ready to move when conditions change.
+Watch the forecast obsessively.
+When a cold front drops six inches of snow above 7,000 feet, elk move — hard and fast, shifting from summer range toward winter ground and funneling through the same saddles and drainage bottoms they use every year.
+That one storm during the third or fourth week can be the difference between a full freezer and a long drive home empty.
+Be ready to drop everything and go.

 Backcountry Hunting

 Plan for 8-12 miles in.
-In the Bob Marshall, Absaroka-Beartooth, or Selway-Bitterroot Wilderness, elk that have never been pressured by a ground hunter live 8+ miles from the nearest trailhead.
-These elk behave differently — they feed in the open longer, bugle more freely during archery season, and hold to predictable patterns because nothing has pushed them off them.
+In the Bob Marshall, Absaroka-Beartooth, or Selway-Bitterroot Wilderness, elk that have never had a ground hunter push through live 8+ miles from the nearest trailhead.
+These elk behave differently — they feed in the open longer, bugle more freely during archery season, and hold to predictable patterns because nothing has knocked them off those patterns.

 Use drainage strategy.
 In big mountain country, pick a drainage and hunt it thoroughly rather than covering huge distances.
 Elk use specific benches, saddles, and timber transitions within a drainage.
 Learn one drainage well and you will find elk faster than a hunter who hikes five miles every day and never slows down.